Blackberry Brandy Recipe

 Important: when foraging for blackberries, please don’t strip plants of all fruit.
 Leave some for others and the many insects, mammals, and birds that feed on brambles.

 After picking, rinse and drain the blackberries in a sieve.
-If freezing, I do it on a tray and transfer to a container when hard.
-This stops them forming a big clump and means you don’t have to defrost before making the Blackberry Brandy.
+If freezing, I do it on a tray and transfer to a container when firm.
+This stops them forming a big clump which means you don’t have to defrost before making the Blackberry Brandy.

 2. MUDDLE THE BLACKBERRIES WITH SUGAR